Harjit Sarang – Surrogacy Lawyer

-- Where the surrogate went incommunicado during the pregnancy, retained the child at birth and the IP’s applied for the child to live with them.
+- Surrogate went incommunicado during the pregnancy, retained the child at birth and the IP’s applied for the child to live with them.

 - Intended parents were stuck in a destination for 8 months awaiting the child’s first British Passport.

-- The clinic refused to co-operate and provided no paperwork or invoices to the intended parents regarding payments to the surrogate.
+- Clinic refused to co-operate and provide paperwork/invoices to the intended parents regarding payments to the surrogate.

-- Child was taken into care prior to the Parental Order being granted.
+- Child taken into care prior to the Parental Order being granted.

-- Where the IP’s separated before the child was born.
+- IP’s separated before the child was born.

-We will not take part in any negotiations for your surrogacy arrangement nor, will we review your surrogacy contracts.
+I will not take part in any negotiations for your surrogacy arrangement nor, will I review your surrogacy contract.

 A successful arrangement for someone else will not always mean a successful arrangement for you.
 You must always do your own thorough due diligence on any agency, clinic or destination.